How to be Realistically Productive in Life: A Curated Guide Part#2

 Make your bed.
-It is might seem silly but there is a huge psychological benefit to it, especially because making your bed will always be the first task of the day, not to mention the satisfaction of coming back to a made bed despite a terrible day.
+It might seem silly, but there is a huge psychological benefit to it, especially because making your bed will always be the first task of the day, not to mention the satisfaction of coming back to a made bed despite a terrible day.

 It is important you make it as soon as you get up; the tiny achievement leads to a positive interaction with your willpower and gives one a good feeling for the other tasks in line.

 When you complete the first successfully you are more likely to go the second.